 The Technical Committee (“TC”) is tasked with providing the technical leadership for OpenStack as a whole (all official projects, as defined below).
 It enforces OpenStack ideals (Openness, Transparency, Commonality, Integration, Quality...), decides on issues affecting multiple projects, forms an ultimate appeals board for technical decisions, and generally has technical oversight over all of OpenStack.

-OpenStack “Project Teams” are groups of people dedicated to the completion of the OpenStack project mission, which is ‘’to produce the ubiquitous Open Source Cloud Computing platform that enables building interoperable public and private clouds regardless of size, by being simple to implement and massively scalable while serving the cloud users’ needs.’’
+OpenStack “Project Teams” are groups of people dedicated to the completion of the OpenStack project mission, which is ‘’to produce a ubiquitous Open Source Cloud Computing platform that is easy to use, simple to implement, interoperable between deployments, works well at all scales, and meets the needs of users and operators of both public and private clouds.’’
 Project Teams may create any code repository and produce any deliverable they deem necessary to achieve their goals.

 The work of project teams is performed under the oversight of the TC.
 Contributing to one of their associated code repositories grants you ATC status (see below).
 The TC has ultimate authority over which project teams are designated as official OpenStack projects.
 The projects are listed in Projects.